-- Set up traffic management (TM) and mark out site
+- Set up traffic management (TM) and mark out site.

-- Mill out old surface course to various depths of up to 200mm
+- Mill out old surface course to various depths of up to 200mm.

-- Lay and roll new surface course
+- Lay and roll new surface course.

-- Roll surface and allow it to set
+- Roll surface and allow it to set.

-- Mark out lining schedule on site
+- Mark out lining schedule on site.

-- Carry out lining/studding
+- Carry out lining/studding.

-- Remove TM and open road
+- Remove TM and open road.

-The scheme is currently programmed to be completed within the first half of the 2023/2024 financial year, with a proposed start date of 16/07/2023.
-However, works may be delayed into the latter half of the 2023/2024 financial year (September 2023 to March 2024 inclusive).
-Works are expected to be completed over five days, operating between the hours of 07:00 and 19:00; however, changes in the programme may result in the need for night works.
+The scheme is currently programmed to be completed within the second half of the 2023/2024 financial year, with a proposed start date of 17/12/2023.
+However, works may be delayed into the first half of the 2024/2025 financial year (April 2024 to March November 2024 inclusive).
+Works are expected to be completed over five nights, operating between the hours of 20:00 and 08:00.

-TM will consist of single lane closures, facilitated by temporary traffic lights (TTLs) and a 10mph convoy traffic management system.
+TM will consist of road closures during the night with regular amnesties.
 If the programme changes, this may result in amendments to the exact TM requirements.
 Where required, alternative pedestrian routes will be included in the TM setup.